Industry Veterans at Your Service

 And many other image and video processing algorithms

 Prior to co-founding RE:Vision Effects in the Fall of 1998, and forming an oﬃcial partnership with Peter Litwinowicz, Pierre Jasmin worked for two years for Mass Illusion, ﬁrst in Western Massachusetts then in the Bay Area.
 He worked on What Dreams May Come from creating visual demos to help the film get funded to the final day before the film release.
-While at Mass Illusion, Pierre also worked with Nick Brooks and John Gaeta to deliver the initial bullet-time effect for “The Matrix” prior to the movie getting greenlight.
+While at Mass Illusion, Pierre also worked to deliver the initial bullet-time effect for “The Matrix” prior to the movie getting greenlight.
 Previously he also worked for Hybride Technology north of Montreal from 1994-1996 as a visual effects artist and software developer on numerous effects ﬁlms.

 Pierre came to Hybride from Discreet Logic (now Autodesk Media and Entertainment), a visual effects compositing software powerhouse in Montreal, where he was a start-up engineer that helped develop Eddie, the industry’s ﬁrst commercial nodal compositing application, as well as other software modules that evolved into the company’s ﬂagship products, including ﬂame, ﬂint, ﬁre, and smoke.